 Net quantity of contents on label must be expressed in both metric (grams, kilograms, milliliters, liters) and US Customary System (ounces, pounds, fluid ounces).

-The following is an example of minimum requirements for labeling for honey processors selling wholesale, retail, mail order or internet sales and/or whose grosses exceed $50,000 annually (except for the infant statement, which is recommended but not mandatory):
+The following is an example of minimum requirements for labeling for honey processors selling wholesale or retail, and/or whose grosses exceed $250,000 annually (except for the infant statement, which is recommended but not mandatory):

 Nutritional labeling is mandatory for most foods.
 Honey processors who must include a nutritional food label on their honey should refer to the United States Code (USC) of Federal Regulations, Title 21, Part 101. (https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?CFRPart=101).
 See also National Honey Board (https://www.honey.com/).

 Products sold by companies qualifying for small business exemptions are one exception to the nutritional labeling requirement.
 Small-business exemptions are available for products sold in small volume (fewer than 100,000 units per year) and by small companies (fewer than 100 employees).
 To apply for the exemption, contact the Food and Drug Administration’s Office of Food Labeling at 301-436-2371 or visit their website for the proper forms.
 If you are not an importer, have fewer than 10 full-time employees, and sell fewer than 10,000 total units, you do not have to file a notice of exemption. (https://www.fda.gov/regulatory-information/search-fda-guidance-documents/small-business-nutrition-labeling-exemption-guidance).